-This beautiful picture of ‘Descending Dragon Bay’ was taken by Alesha Bradford.
+This beautiful picture of the Descending Dragon Bay was taken by Alesha Bradford.
 Her and Jarryd Salem are travel writers and photographers behind NOMADasaurus Blog.

 They have been travelling the world together since 2008.
 Currently backpacking overland from Thailand to South Africa without using any air transport, they aim to promote sustainable, long-term adventure travel through documentation and images from their personal experiences.
-To learn more about them check Facebook and to admire even more amazing pictures Instagram.

 Picture Story: Descending Dragon Bay